octo-technology/OpenTezos/docs/michelson/smart-contracts.md

 Tezos smart contracts have built-in internal information available once the smart contract has been deployed:
 - its **address** of the smart contract, that is a unique identifier.
-- its **balance**, representing the quantity of XTZ owned by the smart contract.
+- its **balance**, representing the quantity of Tez owned by the smart contract.

 ## Invocation and transaction return (list of operations, storage)
 The **invocation** of a smart contract is an explicit call for executing the smart contract code.
 It requires a call parameter which is a tuple of two elements (`PAIR`) containing: